 Al-Fajr, the 89th chapter of the Qu’ran, describes the destruction of non-believing people and the denizens of Iram of the Pillars.
 No one knows exactly where Iram of the Pillars, also sometimes called “Atlantis of the Sands,” was located.
 What is outlined in the story is that the city dissolved in a terrifying way.

 Iram of the Pillars was a grand metropolis inhabited by a people known as Ad.
-Similar to the tale of Sodom and Gomorrah, the Ad turned away from the word of Allah and led lives of wickedness.
+Another people who faced a fate similar to the tale of Sodom and Gomorrah, the Ad turned away from the word of Allah and led lives of wickedness.
+But they were given a chance to repent when Allah sent the prophet Hud to Iram.
 When the prophet Hud arrived to summon King Shaddad and his people back into the fold of Islam, they revolted.
 And so, a sandstorm rose up for seven nights and eight days and the entire city was consumed into the desert.

 There are numerous tales throughout different cultures of tunnels and subterranean communities beneath the surface of the Earth.
 Roman naturalist Pliny the Elder even spoke of those who escaped Atlantis’ demise by fleeing to the Earth’s core.